2026ah/Andrew-H-portfolio/README.md

 # Andrew-H-portfolio

 Hello my name is Andrew.
 This is my profile for IST.
 Yay.
-At Mcintosh High School [Mcintosh's website](https://www.fcboe.org/mhs)
+At Mcintosh High School.
+[Mcintosh's website](https://www.fcboe.org/mhs)